minwoominwoominwoo7/open_manipulator_save_and_load/README.md

 ## Description
 This is a open manipulator ROS application package.
 Disable torque of Open manipulator and move Open manipulator by hand.
-Then, the joint value is saved in the file at 0.1 msec intervals.Then you can read the file and move open manipulator at ROS.
+Then,the joint value is saved in the file at 0.1 msec intervals.Then you can read the file and move open manipulator at ROS.

 Click image to link to YouTube video.
 [![Video Label](http://img.youtube.com/vi/PH-7JwGH9uM/0.jpg)](https://youtu.be/PH-7JwGH9uM?t=0s)